google/asylo-site/_about/about.md

 +   A choice of security backends.
 +   Portability of your application's source code across security backends.

-This is the initial release of Asylo.
+Asylo is under active development.
 We want to expand Asylo's capabilities to meet more developers' needs.
 To do this, we plan to add support for more backends, libraries, and languages.